On the determination of the Singer transfer: Introduction

 This paper is organized as follows.
 In Section \ref{s2}, we recall some needed information on the lambda algebra and the Singer algebraic transfer.
 In Sections \ref{s3}, we present the determination of the algebraic transfer for $k \leqslant 3$.
-Finally, in Section \ref{s4}, we explicitly determine the fourth Singer transfer in some degrees.
+Finally, in Section \ref{s4}, we show that the fourth Singer transfer is an isomorphism in certain internal degrees.